 History of VertexRSI

-An Engineer from South Plains named J. Rex Vardeman began working at LTV Electrosystems (a division of LTV Corporation) later to become E–Systems, Inc. Vardeman served in several progressively responsible engineering and management positions related to the development of standards and the design of large satellite communications earth station antennas.
+Engineer J. Rex Vardeman started working at LTV Electrosystems (a division of LTV Corporation) later to become E–Systems, Inc. Vardeman served in several progressively responsible engineering and management positions related to the development of standards and the design of large satellite communications earth station antennas.

 In 1973, Vardeman and A. Don Branum founded Radio Mechanical Structures, Inc. (RMS) in Kilgore Texas that was sold in 1977 to Harris Corp.
 The acquisition would form Harris Satellite Communications as a division of Harris Corp.